Skip to content

 To save assign a prior segmentation to each transcript, you can use the `prior_shapes_key` argument:

-- If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use `prior_shapes_key` to denote the column of the transcript dataframe containing the cell IDs (you can also optionaly use the `unassigned_value` argument).
+- If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use `prior_shapes_key="auto"` to use it (or, provide manually the column name and the `unassigned_value` argument).

-- If you have already run segmentation with Sopa, use `prior_shapes_key` to denote the name of the shapes (GeoDataFrame) containing the boundaries.
+- If you have already run segmentation with Sopa, use `prior_shapes_key` to denote the name of the shapes (GeoDataFrame) containing the boundaries, e.g. `prior_shapes_key="cellpose_boundaries"`.

 Args: